Lit with a Beauty Dish

 Comments

-Nikolay
+1. Nikolay

 So if i understand correctly if you want to fire 4 speedlights you will have to buy 4 receivers using the trigger to fire them all?
 Why can't you use say Canon 580EX II as the master and then link the other speedlights as slaves? and only by 1 receiver and connect to your master speedlight?

-Tom (@TomOnTheRoof)
+2. Tom

-Radio triggers definitely add to the cost but since I already own them, I prefer to use them.
-Hands down they are more reliable and easier than the optical methods, especially when the slaves are hidden in lighting mods or when working outdoors.
-But in the end gear is not the most important, what counts is the image.
-It's like with cars – both a Porsche and an Opel may take you to the same beautiful location :-)
+Nikolay, I used 3 lights, each with a radio receiver, and one transmitter on the camera.
+Radio triggers add to the cost but since I already own them, I prefer to use them.
+They are more reliable and easier than optical methods, especially when slaves are hidden in lighting mods or when working outdoors.

 What do you think?